ankitsharma07/codeRAG/README.md

 # codeRAG

-Chat with your codebases using Claude Sonnet or GOT 4o
+Chat with your codebases using Claude Sonnet or GPT 4o